Life Interrupted: The Reality of a Cancer Diagnosis in Your 20s

 "But you're too young for cancer"

 When I was 25 years old, my ex felt a lump in my left breast.
-When seeking out answers to what was going on, I heard a lot of “You’re too young for cancer!”.
+When seeking out answers to what was going on, I heard a lot of, “You’re too young for cancer!”

-A career on hold
+Career milestones on hold

-Unexpected moments
+Unexpected moments and future plans

 When cancer comes back

 I slowly pieced my life back together for a few years, only to have it snatched again by cancer.
 At 31, I had just closed on my first house.
-A few months prior, I bought a car with a payment for the first time.
+A few months prior, I had bought a car with a payment for the first time.
 A medical bankruptcy had just cleared from my record, and I was planning to expand my family with my partner.
-All of that came to a screeching halt when my oncologist told me I was stage 4.

-A person’s 30s are supposed to be their prime.
-I was supposed to stay in the house I bought, and I should have a bigger family by now.
-Instead, I am planning my end of life.
 I am clinging to the time that I have to be able to spend it with my wife and kid.
 I am trying to live a normal life while also balancing life with cancer.

 The daily balancing act

 This kind of life is not easy.
 There are countless appointments, treatment changes, and so much more.
 Every day, I try to live as normal a life as I can.
-The balance is really really tough.
+The balance is really, really tough.
 There is so much that cancer steals from a person, and being a young person living with cancer is especially hard.
 There was supposed to be so much to look forward to.

 Join the conversation